Glossary

 What Is a Safety Harness?

-In short, a safety harness is a system of straps or full body harness worn by a person at risk of a potential fall.
-The safety harness needs to be attached to an immovable object that can support a person’s weight should they lose their balance.
-In addition, the harness must be strong enough to sustain the additional force generated by the fall without harming the wearer.
+A safety harness is a system of straps, or a full body harness, worn by a person at risk of a fall.
+It has to be attached to an immovable object strong enough to hold a person's weight if they lose their balance.
+The harness also has to absorb the additional force generated by the fall itself without injuring the wearer.

 Fall Arrest Components

-A fall arrest system includes three main parts:
+A fall arrest system has three main parts:

 - Achor point